 Today, the Village of Antioch has grown to a population of over 15,000.
 It has many industries, retail and service businesses, churches, schools, organizations and neighborhoods.

 Located midway between Chicago and Milwaukee, we have the best of all worlds and an area for businesses and community to grow and prosper.
 There are an abundance of lakes for fishing, boating, or just plain relaxing.
 There are several parks dotting the town to rest and let the kids play.
 Golf courses are a great way to enjoy time spent with business associates or friends.
 Quality schools educate our children and create a solid base on which our business community can grow.

 Specialty shops, a community theater, our Heritage Museum, plus artists shops and antique shops are a treat for your cultural side.
 Great restaurants to appease whatever your appetite may be line the entire downtown area and beyond.
-Antioch is home to an annual Public Art Program each year which brings the artistic talent and our business community together to create uniquely designed sculptures through the Spring and Summer months.
-Visiting our sculptures and entering our monthly contests provides great family fun.
-Watch for Antioch's Treasures on the Chain in 2013.
+Antioch is home to an annual Public Art Program each year which brings the artistic talent and our business community together to create uniquely designed Dickens Characters through the months of November and December.
+Visit our Public Art Program - DICKENS HOLIDAY VILLAGE and learn more about the Dickens Era as you enjoy our handcrafted characters - great family fun.

 New industrial parks and retail expansion are also being planned, as well as new housing, and a new community park in our downtown.
 Antioch is the northern start for the new Metra system which makes commuting to all areas convenient.
 Antioch is close to expressways, yet far enough to enjoy and experience tranquility.
 For information on the Village of Antioch, visit their website at http://www.antioch.il.gov/.